 Finally, I have a strong interest in staying current with ongoing research in both traditional and non-traditional approaches to counseling and mental health.
 Continued training is very important to me -- not just for maintaining my professional credentials, but also so I can provide the best information to my clients.

 While I believe in the effectiveness of traditional therapy, I also believe that a holistic approach to therapy can be very useful.
-Thus, nutrition, stress reduction, art, spirituality, hypnotherapy, guided imagery, and eastern techniques (such as mindfulness, yoga and tai chi) are some of the more non-traditional therapies I may suggested for interested individuals, as an enhancement to traditional therapies.
+Thus, nutrition, stress reduction, art, spirituality, hypnotherapy, guided imagery, and eastern techniques (such as mindfulness, yoga and tai chi) are some of the more non-traditional therapies I may suggest for interested individuals, as an enhancement to traditional therapies.

-And on a personal note, my philosophy is that balance in one's life is a key component to happiness, so I also enjoy traveling, cooking, gardening, remodeling my 1920s house (never-ending!), reading, houseboating in the Delta, and kayaking.
+And on a personal note, my philosophy is that balance in one's life is a key component to happiness, so I also enjoy traveling, cooking, gardening, remodeling my 1920s house (never-ending!), reading, and kayaking.

 Of course, my half-Jack Russell terrier insists on her long walk every morning -- she's my "exercise machine with hair"!